 Bhakti and devotion is the only path of salvation.

-3. What were the major beliefs and practices of the Sufis?
+He expressed his ideas through couplets. - What were the major beliefs and practices of the Sufis?
 Class 7 Social Studies Revision Notes

 Answer: Sufis were Muslim mystics.
 They rejected outward religiosity and gave emphasis on love and devotion to God.
 They inspired people to be compassionate towards all fellow human beings.